 Ben has taken his enthusiasm into his role with the Wolverhampton Junior Lawyers Society for the past 3 years when he has actively raised money for local charities, including organising the now annual football tournament between local firms.
-He is running the Edinburgh marathon in May 2013.

 Maggie qualified as a Family Mediator in 1999.
 She completed her training as a child consultant mediator in 2011.
 Maggie joined forces with Thornes in March 2013.
 She specializes in children’s issues and is highly experienced in complex children cases.

 Maggie chose to be a mediator because, having worked in the family law arena for so many years, she felt strongly that in the majority of cases, litigation is not the right approach and can actually make the situation worse, with the child ultimately losing out.